Skip to content Skip to footer

 Grade Reports

 At the end of each term of study, the student receives a communication that provides detail on grades achieved.
-Please see Academic Calendar for the date of final exams and posting of grades.

 Grade Appeal Procedure